 “Relax.
 I’m just joking.”

 “Mamisi wants me to go there and do a quick job but it won’t go her way this time.
-I’m in control and this is going to be my last job because he’ll be the first man I’ll keep.
+I’m in control and this is going to be my last job because he’ll be the first and last man I’ll keep.
 In fact, I think I want to marry him sef.”